Our Design-Build Process

-What happens in your home during the remodeling process is what separates Sylvestre from other design and build firms.
+What happens to your home during the remodeling process is what separates Sylvestre from other contractors.

 We treat your belongings, loved ones, and pets as if they were our own.

 We gather basic information about you and your project, then encourage you to review our website.
 Our designer returns your call and continues the discussion of project details.
 We then set up a meeting at your home to view the project site and discuss ideas for the project.

 If we decide to work together, we will write a design contract describing the scope of your project.
 Initial design costs are based on an hourly fee, with a minimum design fee.
 A few weeks after the initial meeting, we create and present schematic designs that incorporate the initial project scope.
 Design options are discussed and the project scope is further refined.

 Design and cost estimating

 The schematic design is revised per our discussion at the schematic design meeting, then we review it with you.
 Modifications are made until a custom plan that meets your needs and budget is created.

 Subcontractors who will work on your project (electricians, plumbers, drywall installers) walk through the project site to create an accurate estimate of the cost to do their work.
 We present to you the final design, along with costs.

 To Remodel or Not to Remodel?
 After our presentation of the final cost and design, you’ll decide whether or not to proceed with construction of the project.
 If your decision is no, the design charges and retainer fee are collected, and you may keep the schematic designs.
 If your decision is yes, we’ll proceed with the next step.

 If we decide to work together, we will write a design contract describing the scope of your project.